-Happy back to school and thanks for joining me today to talk all things alphabet!
-I wanted to take some time to discuss alphabet instruction, hands-on activities to practice letters, and of course 12 free downloads that you can implement TOMORROW in your classroom.
+Thanks for joining me today to talk all things alphabet!
+I wanted to take some time to discuss alphabet instruction, hands-on activities to practice letters, and of course 24 free downloads that you can implement in your classroom this upcoming school year.

 Teaching the Alphabet [a look at the scope + sequence]